devcurmudgeon/dc-pelican/content/2016-09-15-who-can-we-trust.md

 Trouble is, most people don't seem to care very much about the risks until they are impacted directly.
 We're mostly happy to

-shovel our personal info and passwords into Google, Facebook, LinkedIn et al share our most private moments and conversations via phones and websites use online banks and retailers, and carry wireless electronic cards so we can be robbed-over-the-air without even the need to pick our pockets Travel far, at great speeds, in metal boxes that are entirely operated via software.
+* shovel our personal info and passwords into Google, Facebook, LinkedIn et al
+* share our most private moments and conversations via phones and websites
+* use online banks and retailers, and carry wireless electronic cards so we can be robbed-over-the-air without even the need to pick our pockets
+* travel far, at great speeds, in metal boxes that are entirely operated via software.

 I think the big metal boxes will be the tipping point.

 Now that we're connecting all the metal boxes to the network, people are finally going to have to wake up.